glauciellesa/aluraTube/README.md

 # Funcionalidades 💫

 - Dark and light mode
-- Real-time preview
 - Responsive
-- List of videos separated by category Games | Frontend | Internal process
+- List of videos separated by category Games | Front-end | Back-end
 - Search filter
-- Choose category when adding a podcast
+- Choose category when adding a video
 - Save video in Supabase database including their category
 - Video cover preview before saving to timeline
-- Being able to remove podcast from the database through the interface
+- Being able to remove video from the database through the interface

-# Implement in the future ⏱️

-- Automatic screen refresh as soon as a podcast is saved
+- Automatic screen refresh as soon as a video is saved

-- Remove video from interface
+# Future features ⏱️

 - Implement fullscreen mode
 - Log in for the list to be made according to user preferences.
 - Code refactoring.